hangtngo/university-database-sql/README.md

 **Project Name**: University Database Creation.

+- Part 1: Create the database using SQL.
+- Part 2: Create views and procedures using SQL.

 **Project Description**: Utilized Visio Professional for Entity Relationship Diagram (ERD) and Microsoft SQL Server for database creation.

+This is a team project for my Business Database class.
+All the work are of my teammates and mine.

 Thank you for your time!